RPVote/voting-rights/parallel_processing.md

 Prior to attempting to run these functions in parallel, it is advised you check your computer or server for the following properites:

-  - You should more than 4 physical cores
+  - You should have more than 4 physical cores

   - You should have at least 16 GB of RAM